Dog Catches Monkeypox: What You Need to Know

 Unpacking Monkeypox: A Brief Overview

-Though a term that may echo familiarity due to its recent surge into the public lexicon, Monkeypox remains shrouded with numerous questions and concerns for many.
+Though a term that may echo familiarity because of its recent surge into the public lexicon, Monkeypox remains shrouded with numerous questions and concerns for many.
 Predominantly rooted in Central and West Africa regions, monkeypox garnered its name from the initial discovery of the disease in laboratory monkeys in 1958.
 However, the monkey is not its sole or primary host.
-The disease has demonstrated a capability to breach various species barriers, including those of rodents and humans, orchestrating a mosaic of symptoms, notably fever and a rash that evolves into pustules.
+The disease has demonstrated a capability to breach various species barriers, including those of rodents and humans, orchestrating a mosaic of symptoms, notably fever and a rash that develops into pustules.

 What is Monkeypox?